 She now serves as the director of the college’s Oral Medicine Clinic and assistant dean for Admissions and Financial Aid.
 Her specialty is the management of oral complications from cancer therapy; including chemotherapy, bone marrow transplantation, and head and neck radiotherapy at the UF Health Science Center.

-As faculty class adviser for first year D.M.D. students, Dr. Sandow works closely with the newest members of the UF College of Dentistry family.
+As faculty class advisor for first year D.M.D. students, Dr. Sandow works closely with the newest members of the UF College of Dentistry family.